By Eric Greenleaf Ph.D.

 “Bobby, I will always love you and take care of you whenever you need,” I said.
 No matter how big we are, we always need people to take care of us at times.
 We all take care of each other.”

-“But Mommy, I don’t want you die, so I won’t grow up.”
+“But Mommy, I don’t want you to die, so I won’t grow up.”

 “Bobby, it is so much fun to grow up.
 You can drive cars (he loves cars), and you can go out at night (he likes to play outside at night).
 And, I am still here to love you,” I told him.